initishbhatt/android-kotlin-compose-template/README.md

 A simple Github template to create an **Android/Kotlin**, **Compose** ready project.

 A major chunk of development time is taken up by setting up **DSL**, **static analysis** and **CI**.
-This template is made with an aime to reduce this redundant work and be ready with a working repository where all these are handled
+This template is made with an aim to reduce this redundant work and be ready with a working repository where all these are handled.

 ## How to use